MileHacker Logo

 • Avoid walking alone at night in dimly lit or less inhabited areas.
 Use reputable transport options after dark.

-• Self-driving is not advised for first-time visitors due to challenging road conditions and aggressive local driving habits.
+• Self-it is not recommended to drive advised for first-new visitors due to challenging road conditions and aggressive local driving practices.

-• Be wary of unsolicited "guides" or overly friendly strangers who approach you in tourist areas, especially in Old Town.
+• Be wary of unsolicited "guides" or overly friendly strangers who approach you in tourist areas, especially in The Historic district.

 • If taking the Likoni Ferry, be extra vigilant of your belongings due to the masses of people.